- - Education Program for Autism, Severely Handicapped, Emotionally Disturbed Students

 - - Life Skills Laboratory

 - - Inter-scholastic Sports

-- Designated Instructional Services: Speech Language, OT, and Adaptive Physical Education
+- - Designated Instructional Services: Speech Language and Occupational Therapy

-Services include educationally related Mental Health Services such as an afterschool Day Treatment Program, Extended Therapeutic Day Class, Wraparound Services, as well as family counseling, case management, and temporary behavior support.
-Altus Academy provides a variety of Designated Instructional Services which include: clinical therapeutic counseling, individual and group behavioral counseling, career guidance and counseling, adaptive physical education, speech and language therapy, occupational therapy.
-In addition, Altus has licensed Marriage and Family Therapists, Behavior Intervention Case Managers and Pupil Personnel Counselors providing the necessary behavior, social, emotional and career/transition guidance vital to our students' success.
+Services include educationally related Mental Health Services such as an afterschool Day Treatment Program, and an Extended Therapeutic Day Class.
+Altus Academy provides a variety of Designated Instructional Services which include: Clinical Therapeutic Counseling, Individual and Group Behavioral Counseling, Career Guidance and Counseling, Speech and Language Therapy, and Occupational Therapy.
+In addition, Altus has a variety of licensed therapists to provide the necessary behavior, social, emotional and career/transition guidance vital to our students' success.
 All students participate in a school-wide positive behavior program, individualized behavior support plans and classroom specific plans.
 Social Skills are embedded in our program and are modeled, taught and reinforced throughout the day by staff, through the direction of our Clinical Team.

-Altus Academy provides educational services for students 5 to 22 years of age, identified as needing special education services.
-Students must have demonstrated a need for early intervention services, qualify for special education services, have an Individualized Education Program (IEP) and are funded through their LEA.
+Altus Academy provides special education services for students 5 to 22 years of age, identified as needing special education services.
+Students must have demonstrated a need for early intervention services, qualify for special education services, have an Individualized Education Program (IEP) and are funded through their Local Education Agency (LEA).
 Students at Altus Academy are referred by the local school districts.
 They have an Individual Education Plan, or are in need of intervention or prevention educational, behavioral or mental health services.
 Students, who have demonstrated the ability to function academically, socially and behaviorally appropriate are recommended for return to the public school of residence.
 When determined by the IEP team, the student will return to the public school for all or part of the school day.